 Chase Sapphire Preferred® Card

-The Chase Sapphire Preferred® Card also comes with one of the best bonuses around – 60,000 bonus Ultimate Reward points for users who spend $4,000 on purchases in the first 3 months from account opening.
-These points are worth $600 in cash or $750 when redeemed for travel through the CUR.
+The Chase Sapphire Preferred® Card also comes with one of the best bonuses around - Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.
 By contrast, the old JetBlue credit card came with a bonus of just 20,000 TrueBlue points which, at a value of $0.012 per point, totals just $240.

 |Chase Sapphire Preferred® Card||JetBlue Plus Card|